Axle-Bucamp/stockForecastingBackend/README.md

 - Intégration de nouveaux modèles (Liquid Neural Networks, Transformers, etc.)
 - Tests unitaires et d'intégration
 - Mode en direct via l'API Kraken
+- graph for inference
+- graph as recom system to target better stock
+- train on all stock or select understandable stock (good to train on)
+- inference capable of graph and model selection instead of only convcausal
+- Seccond step validation using data from known stock (make a val balanced score generalisation vs acc)

 ---